nchenderson/elements-nonpar-stat/docs/04-multistat.md

 # Rank Tests for Multiple Groups {#krusk-wallis}

-* We can roughly think of the tests discussed in Chapter 3 as being related to the parametric tests shown in the table below.
+* We can roughly think of the tests discussed in Chapter 3 as being related to the well-known parametric tests shown in the table below.
 \begin{eqnarray}
 \textbf{Parametric Test} & & \qquad  \textbf{ Nonparametric Tests } \nonumber \\
       & & \nonumber \\